licnep/EDFdocs/README.md

 - `-k` : limit analysis to documents containing the following keyword(s)
 - `-h` : for help

+The file containing the topics will be saved in the `anseri` subfolder.

 === Common issues: ===
 ======================